FzArnob/Selenium-Task-automationpractice.com/README.md

 - Full Reports and Results given for sample data
 - One Major bug caught by the automation test
 > Feature: Add Color Filter
-> Description: From Catalog, color filter doesn't work at the first attemp click by the user on Text.
+> Description: From Catalog, color filter doesn't work at the first attempt click by the user on Text.
-> Manually Tested: Yes, takes two attemp to add a color filter by Text
+> Manually Tested: Yes, takes two attempts to add a color filter by Text
 > Comment: Color Box works fine.